floooh/oryol/code/Modules/Gfx/README.md

 In the initialization phase, the Gfx module itself is setup and graphics resources likes textures, meshes and shaders are created.
-In the render loop resources and state required for the next draw call is applied, and one of the draw methods is called to actually submit a draw call.
+In the render loop, resources and state required for the next draw call is applied, and one of the draw methods is called to actually submit a draw call.
 Finally the Gfx::CommitFrame() method is called which marks the end of the rendering frame.